Welcome to the "Old School Science Demonstration!" website.

 Corpus Callosum Demonstration

-An interesting activity used to test if the corpus callosum (the part of the brain that connects the right and left hemisphere) is connected.
+An interesting activity used to test if the corpus callosum (the part of the brain that connects the right and left hemispheres) is connected.
 Your students/kids will love this one!

 Lesson Plan: Watch the Video Lesson Above